-Form 10 0-Q FERLY REPORT PURSUAN THE SECURITIES EXCHA For the Quarterly Period En ded March 31, 2023 or SITION REPORT PURSUAN THE SECURITIES EXCHA For th e Transition Period from to Commission File Num ber: 000-29959 Cassava Scie nces, Inc. (Exact name of registrant as s pecified in its charter) (State or oti elaware her jurisdiction of m or organization) 91-1911336 (I.R.S.
-Employer Identification Number) npital of Texas Highway, Buildin (512) 501-2 ess, including zip code, of registrant telephone number, includ s principal executive offices and Securities registered pursuant to Section 12(b) of the Ad ct: Title of each class Trading Symbol(s) SAVA Name of each exchange on which registered Common Stock, \$0.001 par value SAVA Nasdaq Capital Market filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the reports), and (2) has been subject to such filing requirements for the past 90 days. active Data File required to be submitted pursuant to Rule 405 of Regulation S-T ne registrant was required to submit such files).
-Yes \boxtimes No \square ated filer, a non-accelerated filer, a smaller reporting company, or an emerging ller reporting company," and "emerging growth company" in Rule 12b-2 of the Large Accelerated Filer Non-accelerated Filer □ Accelerated Filer ☐ Smaller Reporting Compa Emerging Growth Compa If an emerging growth company, indicate by check matinancial accounting standards provided pursuant to Section not to use the extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 b-2 of the Exchange Act).
-Yes □ No ☑ Indicate the number of shares outstanding of each of the e issuer's classes of common sto ck, as of the latest practicable date.
-Common Stook \$0.00 11 mar valua 41 740 425
+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value SAVA Nasdaq Capital Market · · · · · · · · · · · · · · · · · · · by Section 13 or 15(d) of the Securities Exchange Act of 1934 d to file such reports), and (2) has been subject to such filing ş - 5 5 we Data File required to be submitted pursuant to Rule 405 of ter period that the registrant was required to submit such files). ler, a non-accelerated filer, a smaller reporting company, or an filer," "smaller reporting company," and "emerging growth Large Accelerated Filer \square Non-accelerated Filer \square Accelerated Filer □ Smaller Reporting Company □ Emerging Growth Company □ If an emerging growth company, indicate by check mark or revised financial accounting standards provided pursua use the extended transition period for complying with any new e Act. \Box Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 o of the Exchange Act).
+Yes □ No ☑ Indicate the number of shares outstanding of each of the i issuer's classes of common stock, a s of the latest practicable date.